Slovakia profile

 2010 July - Iveta Radicova of the SDKU-DS party appointed prime minister at the head of a four-party centre-right government following parliamentary elections in June.

-2011 October - Ruling coalition collapses when one of the four governing parties refuses to back Slovak ratification of an expanded eurozone bailout fund.

-Two days later, parliament ratifies the eurozone bailout plan after the government agrees to hold an early general election in March 2012.
+2011 October - Parliament ratifies a eurozone bailout plan after the government agrees to hold an early general election in March 2012.

-2011 December - Leaked secret service wiretap reports nicknamed "the gorilla files" point to shady deals between centre-right politicians and a local financial group.

 2012 March - Leftist opposition party Smer, led by former prime minister Robert Fico, wins landslide victory in general election, taking over half of the seats in parliament.